OctopusDeploy/docs/docs/administration/managing-users-and-teams/external-groups-and-roles.md

 ## Add Active Directory group

-This button appears if you have the Active Directory authentication provider enabled, and when activated you will see the following dialog
+This button appears if you have the Active Directory authentication provider enabled, and when activated you will seeÂ the following dialog

 ![](/docs/images/5672303/5866191.png)